Carluke: Education

-In addition Carluke is home to a state funded Special School, Victoria Park.
+Carluke is also home to a state funded Special School, Victoria Park.
 The school serves the whole of South Lanarkshire Council and provides education for primary and secondary pupils aged 3 to 18 with special educational needs.

 Sport

 Carluke is home to West of Scotland Football League side Carluke Rovers F.C. who play at the John Cumming Stadium, the field hockey club Clydeside and the Carluke Cobras, one of the top three flag football teams in the UK.

 There are also several men's amateur football sides in the town Carluke Thistle & Carluke FC 35's.
 At youth level there is also Milton Rovers, Carluke United & Carluke Boys Club.